 CS MEng requires that applicants meet the above section minimums but also have a minimum overall score of no less than 105.

-Scores should be sent directly by the testing service to Cornell University Graduate School (institution code 2098, Department Code 0402.)
+Scores should be sent directly by the testing service to Cornell University Graduate School (institution code 2098) Department code is not required.
 Additional information on TOEFL requirements are provided by the Graduate School

 IELTS is now being accepted as a test of English Language Proficiency.
 An overall band score of a 7/0 or higher is required on the IELTS.
 Please email: email@example.com for information about how to send your scores.

 - Please do not send/provide any materials which are not required for your application.
 Any additional documents will not be considered during review, unless prior permission has been granted.

 - Extraneous materials are not considered during the review of applications.
 Please contact us if you have concerns.

 - No hard copies of application materials submitted on line are required.
 Do not send a printed copy of your application.

 - No application materials should be mailed.
 All materials should be submitted through the application system.